Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/clippy-and-fmt.md

 Continuous Integration
 ----------------------

-Continuous Integration is a technique that we use to maintain high quality, robust, and "correct" code in our code base.
+Continuous Integration (CI) is a technique that we use to maintain high quality, robust, and "correct" code in our code base.
+CI is usually used to help control what goes into your source code management system, where you might be storing your code.

 Source code management systems like Git, Mercurial, Subversion (SVN), etc, are out of scope for this book, however, if you haven't already, you should learn to use one of these as quickly as possible.
 I can't tell you which to use, it depends on what kind of application you're building.
-Git is very common, but is better for things that are being primarily built from text based resources, like websites, or desktop application.
+Git is very common, but is better for things that are being _primarily_ built from text based resources, like websites, or desktop application.
 If you're making games or something that uses a lot of images or other non-text based assets though you might want to use SVN, Plastic or Perforce.

 Whatever you choose, you can use continuous integration to make sure that every time you make changes, those changes